joebarouk/OSA-Project/README.md

 #### Solution 2: Labeling Empty Spaces only (Roboflow Dataset and some images from Spinneys Dataset)
 #### Solution 3: Labeling Empty Spaces only (Combining the full Spinneys Dataset with the Roboflow Dataset)

-"Train Solution3 Predict" and "Train6 Solution3 Predict" are predictions on the test set of the combined dataset.
+"Train Solution3 Predict" and "Train6 Solution3 Predict" are predictions on the test set of the Combined Dataset.
+"Train Solution Predict Test0" are predictions on the Test0 Dataset.